 So, you want to get serious about watch collecting.
 Maybe you started out with an inexpensive quartz watch and now feel naked without one on your wrist.
-Or maybe you always admired your uncle’s collection – a different luxury watch for every occasion, each one with its own unique story.
+Or maybe you always admired your uncle’s collection of luxury watches, where each one has its own unique story and you want to be able to wear a different one for every occasion.
 The fun thing about watch collecting is that, while it starts with a love for the object, it’s totally personal and evolves as we do.

 While some collections start very organically, others start with the intention of building up value (and having fun along the way).
 I’m not going to bore you here with facts like “stick to good condition” or “focus on value.”
 While entirely true, both can be subjective to the buyer and the market.
 Plus, these are relatively small factors to consider, when you should be thinking about the bigger picture.
 With these tips below, you should be able to start a killer collection and help set yourself up for success with good buying habits.
 Let’s get started!